Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: PopDensNight

 	:Description:
-		Night-time population density (i.e. residents) [people ha -1 ] Population density is required if AnthropHeatMethod = 2 in RunControl.nml .
+		Night-time population density (i.e. residents) [people ha -1 ] Population density is required if EmissionsMethod = 2 in RunControl.nml .
 The model will use the average of daytime and night-time population densities, unless only one is provided.
 If night-time population density is unknown, set to -999.

 	:Configuration:
 		.. csv-table::